 General task information (e.g., task name, task status, etc.) are available in real-time through a ROS API.
 Each run of a specific task evolves through a set of sequential states Initial->Ready->Running->Finished.
-Participants should review this general task interface and structure as described in the VRX Technical Guide documentation available at the VRX Documentation Wiki.
+Participants should review this general task interface and structure as described in the VRX Technical Guide.